Ouacshaman/sqlc_in_zig/README.md

 these following files will be added to your src folder for zig:

-1.pg_proto_response.zig
-2.pg_proto_startup.zig
-3.pg_proto_query.zig
+1. pg_proto_response.zig
+2. pg_proto_startup.zig
+3. pg_proto_query.zig
-4.json.zig -- unless you would like to mod 5.connect.zig -- unless you would like to mod
+4. json.zig -- unless you would like to mod
+5. connect.zig -- unless you would like to mod

 ```plaintext
 .